 An intraductal papilloma is a small, wart-like growth that bumps out into the breast ducts near the nipple.
 This causes a bloody or sticky discharge.
 Any slight bump or bruise near the nipple can also cause the papilloma to bleed.
 If the discharge becomes annoying, the duct can be surgically removed.
 This can often be done without changing the look of the breast.

 Single papillomas most often affect women nearing menopause.
 But multiple intraductal papillomas are more common in younger women.
 They often happen in both breasts.
 Multiple intraductal papillomas are more likely to be linked to a lump than with nipple discharge.
 Any papilloma linked to a lump is surgically removed.

 Nipple discharge can be alarming to many women.
 But discharge that occurs only when the nipple and breast are squeezed may not be a cause for concern.
 The risk of cancer when nipple discharge is the only symptom is fairly low.

 A lump with the discharge will be of primary concern to your healthcare provider.
-But keep in mind that breastfeeding women may experience a lump under the areola, and a discharge.
+But keep in mind that breastfeeding women may have a lump under the areola, and discharge.
 This can be caused by lactational mastitis that occurs with a pus-filled infection (abscess).

 Galactorrhea is a milky discharge from both nipples, when a woman is not breastfeeding.
 This is often due to an increase in the hormone prolactin, which produces milk.
-Galactorrhea may occur if you take sedatives or marijuana.
+This condition may occur if you take sedatives or marijuana.
 Or it can be caused by high doses of estrogen.
 Women who have this often have irregular menstrual periods.
 Or their periods have stopped.
 In some cases, galactorrhea may be caused by a pituitary gland tumor.
-Your healthcare provider may order blood tests and an MRI if he or she thinks you have this.
+You may need blood tests and an MRI if your healthcare provider thinks you need them.